ostad-ai/GraphEditor/README.md

 # Graph Editor
-This application creates a graph interactively.
+This application creates a graph interactively with these properties:
-You can save the graph as a JSON file, a Python file holding a dictionary for an adjacency list, or a text file as an adjacency list.
+1. You can save the graph as a JSON file, a Python file holding a dictionary for an adjacency list, or a text file as an adjacency list.
-It also supports exporting to an SVG file.
+2. It also supports exporting to an SVG file.
+3. You can change the labels, colors, font colors and styles, edge colors and styles, node colors and styles in **setting**.
+4. You have the utility **Undo/Redo** (CTRL+Z/CTRL+Y).
+5. You can add nodes by left-mouse click.
+6. You can create an edge by two left-clicks on two nodes.
+7. You can remove nodes or edges by right-mouse click.
+8. You can have **directed** edges by checking the option in the bottom off window.
+9. You can **drag** nodes by left-mouse button.

 ## This archive includes the executable program: **grapheditor.exe**, which is suitable for **Windows 10** and over.
 You should click on the executable to run.
 [Download the archive for win64](https://drive.google.com/file/d/1CTD5vDoASQHAnYiB1-W27oo_FKl8l25f/view?usp=sharing)